ashejim/C964/_build/html/_sources/intro.md

 </head> -->

 :::{warning}
+**Nothing on this website is an official WGU resource developed by the WGU product development team.** See your COS page to review the official resources.

 🚧 This site is under construction!
 Apologies in advance for typos, broken links, etc. Feel free to make recommendations and become a contributor! 👷🏽‍♀️

-**Nothing on this website is an official WGU resource developed by the WGU product development.** See their COS page to review the official resources.
-To make comments or suggestions regarding those resources use your COS page ['Course Feedback'](https://ashejim.github.io/C964/support_this_page.html#help-support-this-website) link.
 :::

 :::{warning}
 On 9/25/2023, C964 was updated to a new version, (SIM3).
-Though the rubric and task directions were reworded, **the actual requirements and their assessment criteria are unchanged.**
+Though the rubric and task directions were reworded, **the actual requirements and their assessment criteria are unchanged.** The guidance and templates on this website apply to both versions.
 :::

 <!-- :::{warning}